 - Relative growth

 Information About the British Pound Sterling

 By the end of the First World War, the UK’s economic outlook had changed, as fluctuations and instability took over.
-The gold standard was adopted and approved in 1925 but the depression of 1930 saw another financial crisis with devaluation in the currency and a turndown in the market.
-After many efforts were made to strengthen the currency, decimalisation occurred in 1971.
-This broke up the pound in 100 pennies, whereas in the past 240 pennies had made up one pound.
+The gold standard was adopted and approved in 1925, but the depression of 1930 saw another financial crisis with devaluation in the currency and a turndown in the market.
+After many efforts had been made to strengthen the currency, decimalisation occurred in 1971.
+This broke up the pound into 100 pennies, or pence, whereas in the past 240 pennies had made up one pound.
 Pound notes have been a form of legal tender for over 300 years and are available in £5, £10, £20 and £50 denominations.
-Responsibility for minting the currency belongs to the Royal Mint, however the Bank of England is the country’s central bank and prints the notes to be used in England.
-The UK economy is the 5th largest in the world as measured by GDP and 9th largest when measured by PPP.
-The UK is also the 9th largest world exporter of goods as well as being the 6th largest importer and is one of the most globalised economies in the world.
+Responsibility for minting the currency belongs to the Royal Mint; however, the Bank of England is the country’s central bank, and prints the notes to be used in England.
+The UK economy is the fifth largest in the world as measured by GDP, and ninth largest when measured by PPP.
+The UK is also the ninth largest world exporter of goods as well as being the sixth largest importer, and is one of the most globalised economies in the world.